ProvableHQ/leo/docs/rfc/012-record-transaction-model.md

 In the rest of this design section we assume the annotation approach (i.e. `@entrypoint`) for concreteness, but that can be replaced as soon as we converge on a choice.

-### Proposed Leo Program Execution Model
+### Types for Transaction Inputs and Outputs

+We propose to add types for transaction inputs and outputs to the Leo standard library, and possibly include them in the prelude that is implicitly imported by every Leo program.

-Given that records have a fixed structure with typed slots, their format could be described by a Leo circuit type, whose member variables correspond to the slots.
+Given that records have a fixed structure with typed slots, their format could be described by a Leo circuit type, e.g. called `Record`, whose member variables correspond to the slots.
-The types of the slots would be fairly low-level, i.e. byte arrays (e.g. `u8[128]` for the payload) and unsigned integers (e.g. `u64` for the balance), because they must have a clear correspondence with the serialized form of records.
+The types of the slots are fairly low-level, i.e. byte arrays (e.g. `u8[128]` for the payload) and unsigned integers (e.g. `u64` for the balance), because they must have a clear correspondence with the serialized form of records.